 Once you have registered, you will receive an email confirmation and an invitation to create a profile on CampDoc.com for completing additional paperwork.
-If you have not received either email within five business days, please call our office (860.572.5341).
+If you have not received either email within five business days, please call our office at 860-572-5341.

-The following must be received by May 1:
+After registration, the following must be received by May 1:

-- \cdot Complete tuition
+\cdot complete tuition

-- Signed registration form

-- · Completed profile & health forms on CampDoc.com
+· completed profile and health forms on CampDoc.com